ScriptBasic/WinPBX/docs/CSafeArray Class.md

 Two-dimensional array:

 ```
-FUNCTION Create (BYVAL vt AS VARTYPE, BYVAL cElements1 AS ULONG, BYVAL lLBound1 AS LONG, _
+FUNCTION CreateEx (BYVAL vt AS VARTYPE, BYVAL cElements1 AS ULONG, BYVAL lLBound1 AS LONG, _
    BYVAL cElements2 AS ULONG, BYVAL lLBound2 AS LONG, BYVAL pvExtra AS PVOID) AS HRESULT
 ```